CoLRev-Environment/bib-dedupe/README.md

 Bib-Dedupe is an open-source **Python library for deduplication of bibliographic records**, tailored for literature reviews.
 Unlike traditional deduplication methods, Bib-Dedupe focuses on entity resolution, linking duplicate records instead of simply deleting them.
-This approach enables validation, undo operations, and a more nuanced understanding of record relationships.

 ## Features